dansays/thingy/README.md

 You can edit or add to these rules as you see fit.
 Feel free to archive the draft if you don't want it cluttering up your inbox... just don't change the title.
 (Side note: You can have multiple config files if you want.
-Just make sure the title starts with "# Thingy Config".)
+Just make sure the title starts with "# Thingy Autotagger Rules".)

 Autotagger rules are defined just like tasks, but follow a specific notation: